Amloh: Modern History

 After the creation of District Fatehgarh Sahib in 1992, Amloh was given the status of sub-divisional headquarters.
 Some part of the old building of the fort is now occupied by government offices.

 However, the major portion of the fort is in a dilapidated condition.
 Amloh town is also a block and tehsil headquarters.
 This block consists of 100 Revenue Estates/villages.
 The total area of the block is 26,893 hectares.
 Paddy, wheat, potato, and sunflower are the main crops of the block.
 A sugar mill viz.
 Nahar Sugar & Allied Industries Ltd. has started functioning at village Khumna near Amloh on Khanna - Amloh road, due to which the cropping pattern of the block has changed.
 The block has adequate irrigation facilities.

 All the villages of the block have been allotted among 13 branches of commercial banks under Service Area Approach.
 Besides, 11 branches of commercial banks are functioning at Mandi Gobindgarh.
 The block has five branches of Fatehgarh Sahib Central Coop.
 Bank Ltd. and 1 branch of Primary Agricultural Land Development Bank at Amloh.

-Amloh is located at.
 It has an average elevation of 259 m.

-Amloh has the judicial court complex in the middle of the city.
+Amloh also has a judicial court complex which is located in the middle of the city.

+Demographics

+The table below shows the population of different religious groups in Amloh city, as of 2011 census.

 Education

 There are several no. of schools in Amloh that are both government and privately owned.
 The students of Amloh's schools have performed good in academics and sports as well.
-The list of schools in Amloh is as below:
+The list of schools in Amloh is as follows: